France-ioi/bebras-platform/README.md

 # TODO

+- prepare gulp files for contestInterface and teacherInterface to compile all needed dependencies into one big uglified js (see [this example](https://github.com/France-ioi/fioi-editor/blob/master/gulpfile.js)) and document it into the installation
+- tests!
-Configure task directory (now it's certainly hardcoded as beaver_tasks).
+- make task directory configurable (now it's certainly hardcoded as beaver_tasks)
+- tracking/ has unmet external dependencies (should probably link to external CDNs)
+- schoolsMap may have unmet external dependencies